 NCAA and CBD

 The National Collegiate Athletic Association (NCAA) regulates athletes across over 1,200 institutions, conferences, and organizations.
 This sports organization is known for having the strictest marijuana testing threshold in comparison not only to other sports organizations but to employers such as the Federal Aviation Administration and the U.S. military.
 The NCAA testing threshold for marijuana is 5 ng/ml and took effect on Aug.
 1, 2013.

-Cannabidiol is not listed on the NCAA 2017-18 Banned Drugs List.
+Cannabidiol is not listed on the NCAA 2022-23 banned substances.
 However, the list states, “Any substance that is chemically related to one of the above classes, even if it is not listed as an example, is also banned!”
 (The exclamation point is included.)
 It is under our assumption that CBD is considered “chemically related” to tetrahydrocannabinol, or THC, and is, therefore, a banned substance.

 NCAA’s Changing Approach